cozmosisosis/self/README.md

-# DIR for coding practice and projects
+# Directory for coding practice and projects